Orbithall/HapticFeedbackCaseFirmware/README.md

 - avrdude or alternative to program .hex

 ## Build
-Currently the makefile is defined to program the board via ArduinoISP, and must have the communication port configured appropriately.
+The makefile is currently defined to program the board via ArduinoISP, and must have the communication port configured appropriately.

 `make clean && make && make program`